-Keeping the email account registered with your Kraken account safe is important because someone with access to the email account can gain access to your Kraken account.
+Keeping the email account registered with your Kraken account safe is the single most important thing to secure your Kraken account.
+This is because someone with access to your email account can potentially gain access to your Kraken account.
 With access to your email account an attacker can request your username, reset your password, reset your Two-factor Authentication (2FA) method, and change the email address registered on your Kraken account.

 What can I do to keep my email safe?